torgeirl/kubernetes-playbooks/README.md

 Run `$ kubectl get nodes` once more on the master node to verify the worker nodes got added.

 ## Change or destroy the cluster
-Edit `tf-project/cluster` and re-run `$ terraform apply` to change the cluster, before re-running the playbooks to add new workers.
+Edit `tf-project/cluster` and re-run `terraform apply` to change the cluster, before re-running the playbooks to add new workers.

 Destroy the cluster when done: